Fact Sheet 26:

 When can I get my free CLUE report?

-Even if you have received a free report because of an adverse action, discussed above, you still have the right to receive a free annnual report.
+Even if you have received a free report because of an adverse action, discussed above, you still have the right to receive a free annual report.

-You can get your free claims history or CLUE report from LexisNexis, online at www.lexisnexis.com/risk/factact/ or call (866) 312-8076.
+You can get your free claims history or CLUE report from LexisNexis online or call (866) 312-8076.
+To request a free Verisk A-Plus loss-history report, call their Consumer Report Request Line at 800-627-3487

 Keep in mind that insurance decisions may also be based on your credit history.
 For this reason, it is a good idea to exercise your right to free credit reports as well.
 Consumers are also entitled to one free credit report from each of the three national credit bureaus.